jwulf/awsm-logger/README.md

 # Logging Library for JAWS Applications

-`awsm-logger` provides application debug-level logging for lambda-based applications.
+`awsm-logger` provides application developer-level logging for lambda-based applications.

 ##Use Case